-- 1. Dial-Up Data Switch - 2.
-Direct Internet Connection (or NIPRNET Connection) - 3.
-Direct Internet Connection using Apollo Emulator (only for DoD EMSS Gateway) - 4.
-Short Message Service (SMS) - 5.
-Short-Burst Data (SBD) - 6.
-Router-Based Unrestricted Digital Internetworking Connectivity Solution (RUDICS) - 7.
+- 1. Dial-up data switch - 2.
+Direct internet connection (or NIPRNET connection) - 3.
+Direct internet connection using Apollo Emulator (only for DoD EMSS Gateway) - 4.
+Short message service (SMS) - 5.
+Short burst data (SBD) - 6.
+Router-based unrestricted digital internetworking connectivity solution (RUDICS) - 7.
 Voice when combined with the DPL audio handset

-Figure 1.
-Iridium Satellite Modem A3LA-RG.
+Figure 1: Iridium Satellite Modem A3LA-RG

-IMPORTANT: User should not disassemble the A3LA-RG for repair or services.
+Important: Do not disassemble the A3LA-RG for repair or services.
 The warranty is voided if the A3LA-RG is disassembled.
-It should be returned to NAL Research for any services or firmware upgrade.
+Return it to NAL Research for any services or firmware upgrade.

-IMPORTANT: GPS antenna should only be connected to the A3LA-RG when it is not powered.
+Important: GPS antenna should only be connected to the A3LA-RG when it is not powered.
 Do not connect or disconnect the GPS antenna while A3LA-RG is powered.
-The internal GPS receiver calibrates the noise-floor on power-up, and by connecting the GPS antenna after power-up can result in prolonged acquisition time.
-To test GPS signal reacquisition, physically block the signal to the antenna rather than disconnect and reconnect the antenna is recommended.
+The internal GPS receiver calibrates the noise-floor when the device is turned on; connecting the GPS antenna after power-up can result in prolonged acquisition time.
+To test GPS signal reacquisition, physically block the signal to the antenna rather than disconnect and reconnect the antenna.

-IMPORTANT: Never feed supply voltage into the active GPS antenna.
+Important: Never feed supply voltage into the active GPS antenna.
 Always use the bias voltage supplied by the A3LA-RG SMA antenna connector to power an active GPS antenna.
 Feeding voltage to the GPS antenna other than the provided bias voltage will permanently damage the A3LA-RG.